meta-llama/llama-stack/CONTRIBUTING.md

 * Don't use unicode characters in the codebase.
 ASCII-only is preferred for compatibility or readability reasons.
 * Providers configuration class should be Pydantic Field class.
 It should have a `description` field that describes the configuration.
 These descriptions will be used to generate the provider documentation.
+* When possible, use keyword arguments only when calling functions.

 ## Common Tasks